AhmedAlyElGhannam/AhmedAlyElGhannam/README.md

 - I am an ECE graduate from the Faculty of Engineering Alexandria University, Egypt (Class 2024)
 - I had finished Information Technology Institute (ITI)'s Professional Training Program Embedded Systems Track.
 - You will find repos in my profile ranging from cheatsheets, all the way to large-scale embedded projects.
-- Currently, I work as an Embedded Linux Engineer at DXC Luxoft.
+- Currently, I work as an Embedded Software Engineer @ DXC Luxoft.

 ## ITI Graduation Project
 [![Coda: A Digital Cockpit](./coda.png)](https://github.com/Coda-ITI)